Best Target deals for Black Friday 2024

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-While Black Friday doesn’t kick off until 29 November, many stores have started early.
-Case in point: Target’s Black Friday sale has already begun, with impressive deals on everything from Dyson hoovers to Apple headphones.
-You can also save on kids’ toys, including 20 per cent on Lego and Barbie.
+While Black Friday doesn’t kick off until 29 November, many stores have started early, with just over a week to go.
+Case in point: Target’s Black Friday sale has already begun, with impressive deals on everything from Ninja air fryers to Xbox consoles.
+You can also save on kids’ toys, including great deals on Lego sets and dolls.

 As for its Black Friday sale though, we’ve done the hard work for you and gone through all of the Target deals to find those that are actually worth your money.
-Scroll down for our top picks on Ninja, LG TVs and more.
+Scroll down for our top picks across TVs, luggage, home appliances and more.

 Best Target Black Friday deals